dantewebmaster/starter-theme-html/README.md

 2. Rename it to your project name
 3. Open another CMD and run `npm install`
 4. Run `gulp` to start watching files (.scss, .html, .js)
-5. To minify .html, .css and .js, and optmize all images run the comand `gulp build`
+5. To create the dist directory with minified .html, .css and .js, and optmized images run the comand `gulp build`

 ---

 ## Dependencies
+* gulp
 * browser-sync
 * gulp-sass
 * gulp-uglify